 Advantage Behavioral Health Systems provides person-centered treatment and recovery support to individuals and families experiencing behavioral health challenges, intellectual/developmental disabilities, and addictive diseases.

 We envision a community of collaborative and multidisciplinary partners where everyone is understood and accepted without judgement, has access to high quality and sustainable care, and thrives in their life journey.

 Please read the latest Updates regarding changes due to the COVID-19 pandemic.

-Advantage Behavioral Health System is working diligently to avoid a disruption in clients receiving services due to the Coronavirus pandemic.
+Advantage Behavioral Health System is working diligently to avoid a disruption in clients receiving services in spite of the recent rises of Coronavirus cases.
 Our outpatient clinics in all counties will remain open for intakes, walk-ins and crisis services.
 Our Behavioral Health Crisis Center, Homeless Day Service Center, Specialty Programs and 24/7 programs will continue services utilizing necessary precautions to prevent exposure.
 Group services will remain suspended and our IDD Day Programs will remain closed.

 If you DO NOT have access to a phone, internet, computer or a smartphone for video conferencing you may continue coming on site for your appointments.
 Not all services will be using video conferencing, instead providers will make contact with clients via telephone.

 Please continue to practice social distancing and follow the recommendations of the CDC and the Department of Public Health during this time to prevent the spread of the virus.
 Thank you for your support as we navigate this challenging situation.
 We will continue to seek the advice of health professionals as developments occur and make updates as necessary.